 Acknowledgements.
-We thank Ray Huey and Michael Logan for highly valuable comments on a previous version on the manuscript.
+We thank Nadia Aubin-Horth, Wolf Blanckenhorn, Dries Bonte, Ray Huey and Michael Logan for highly valuable comments on a previous version on the manuscript.

 Competing interests.
 We declare we have no competing interests

 Author Contributions.
 L.D.B conceptualized the study, designed the experimental procedures and carried out the experiment with A.M.B., A.G.M., M.R.A. and J.D.G.E; B.S., M.T. and L.D.
-B. analyzed the data and L.D.B. and B.S. wrote the paper with input from A.M.B and J.D.G.E.
+B. analyzed the data and L.D.B., B.S. and J.D.G. wrote the paper with input from A.M.B and M.R.A.

 Funding.
 Leonardo Bacigalupe acknowledges funding from FONDECYT grant 1150029.
 Barry Sinervo was supported by a Macrosystems grant (EF-1241848) from NSF.
 Aura Barria and Manuel Ruiz-Aravena were supported by a CONICYT Doctoral Fellowship.